 - Ability to tailor copy to readers in terms of language, style, and medium

 - An understanding of SEO (search engine optimization) and web markups

-Although technically, your copywriter may be able to get by with only a word processing program, chances are he or she will need access to a variety of tools to enhance quality and aid in collaboration.
+Although technically, your copywriter may be able to get by with only a word processing program, chances are they will need access to a variety of tools to enhance quality and aid in collaboration.

 - Proofreading and editing tools (Grammarly, WhiteSmoke, etc.)